Kamal-Singh22/-Smallest-Window-in-a-String-Containing-All-Characters-of-Another-String/README.md

 Update the minimum substring if a shorter one is found.
 Time Complexity:

-O(N): Since each character is processed at most twice (once while expanding, once while contracting).
+O(N): Since each character is processed at most twice (once while expanding, once while contracting)...